Skip to main content

 Medical Treatment

 In the past, another medicine, namely sibutramine, was also registered for the treatment of obesity.
-However, due to its cardiovascular side effects, the Registration Committee under the Pharmacy and Poisons Board has decided to deregister all sibutramine products with effect from 2 November 2010.
+However, due to its cardiovascular side effects, the Registration Committee under the Board has decided to deregister all sibutramine products with effect from 2 November 2010.
 Side effects of sibutramine include increased blood pressure and heart rate, psychosis and possibly convulsion.

-Advice to the public
+Advice to the Public

 Drug Office